 If you find yourself stepping into Microsoft’s code while debugging your own, you may soon be overwhelmed by the unfamiliarity of it.
 Consider that I’ve been immersed in this stuff for years.
-It’s my source material.
+I don’t have Microsoft’s source code but their binary code is my source material.
 Much of what you see at this site is alternative documentation of Microsoft’s code.
 If you’re lost in that code, there’s every chance that I’ve been in there before and I can help you out of it now.

 A long-standing specialty is kernel-mode programming, especially of file-system filter drivers and of device drivers for disk I/O. For years there was not much sign of that specialty here at this site, because this site is for free publication of research into Windows for the public interest, not for showing professional (and thus confidential) work that’s done in your interest.
 But look now at the Kernel section!

 One subject that is much on display at this site is the Windows Shell (including Microsoft’s adaptation of it to support Internet Explorer).
 Very few Windows programs of any substance do not depend on the Windows Shell.
 Yet much is undocumented and a lot more is under-documented.
-For most of the history of Windows, it is often because of something new in the Windows Shell that new versions of Windows programs from Microsoft have a new, distinctive and even useful appearance.
+When new versions of Windows programs from Microsoft have a new, distinctive and even usefully attractive appearance, the reason has often been that Microsoft’s programs use something new (and only partly documented) in the Windows Shell.
 If you want that your programs can do some of the interesting things you see in, say, List-View groups and footers in the Windows Explorer from Windows Vista, then the large amount of information I have published here for free may be enough to get you going.
 But the nature of writing, let alone for a freely accessible website, is that I write up only a tiny proportion of what I find.
 If you want that the rest of what I find is put to use working for you, then you have to ask.

 If you’re in the unfortunate position of having lost the source code to your product, e.g., through contractual dispute, then few people anywhere will be as able to reconstruct readable maintainable source code for you.

-If you’re in the better position of knowing that something’s wrong with someone else’s software that you are evaluating or already depend on, and you want your meeting with them to proceed from a position of strength, then just for your own understanding you should want to be armed with reconstructed readable source code in which someone clearly comments the defects.
+If you’re in the better position of knowing that something’s wrong with someone else’s software that you are evaluating or already depend on, then consider what reverse engineering might do for you.
+If the software’s important but its problems are recurring, then reverse engineering (strictly for your own analysis) lets you add instrumentation that the manufacturer didn’t (or has kept from you).
+If you’re meeting with them about the problem, then reverse engineering can go a long way to rebalancing the asymmetry by arming you with reconstructed readable source code in which someone clearly comments the defects.
 You don’t get that from automated decompilers.

 As malware becomes more sophisticated, there is only so much you can sensibly hope to learn from observation, however systematically and carefully you set about it.
 Even the anti-virus companies see some merit in what they call static analysis as their way to reverse-engineer the malware without running it.
 If you need to know everything that some malware can possibly do (or have done), then you need to pick apart its code.
 Even that won’t be enough for malware that works by interacting with Windows in some novel way.
 For true understanding, you must pick apart both the malware and the bits of Windows that it uses, abuses or exploits.
 To get that done comprehensively and reliably, ask someone who has made a point of practising it for years.